 If you're having trouble with a car:

-- Read the owner's instructions - you'll find these in the website or app under 'things you need to know before driving this car'
+- Read the owner's instructions - you'll find these in the website or app

 - Read our common troubleshooting tips below

 - Call someone for help: